TL;DR

 Meteor Shower came to me as a powerful moment of inspiration.
 I got up in the middle of the night to try to catch the best time to see a predicted meteor shower, but luck would have it I didn’t see any.
 However, the crisp icy night sky was dazzling, and I returned to sleep dreaming of the stars.
 Later in the morning I had a rare dream of composing music, and the chords of Meteor Shower emerged in the dream.
 I was so lucky to gently wake out of this dream remembering the chords, so I went straight to the studio and captured them.
 Then, I started hearing a melody in mind to go with the chords, and I improvised out the notes on the guitar and the result is what you hear!
 I have some musical friends to thank for helping me evolve Meteor Shower: with Jarrad Cousin helping me find the swing beat, and tracker legend Mick Rippon giving me suggestions to try certain thematic embellishments.

 I find it hard to listen to the rest of this album without reliving the hope, loneliness, excitement and pain that happened during this time of my life, so it’s hard for me to know how it may sound and feel to others.
 Some things in life had run their course and not work out (perhaps they were doomed to not work out at all?), and I had run my course experimenting with dreamy intuitive music that sat somewhere between noodling jams and ‘songs’.
-I am grateful for experiences I had, the help that I had, and the learnings from it all.
+I am grateful for experiences I had, the help that I had, and the learning from it all.

 No Options Left – 2011